-MSCI 5408 MSCI 6408

-Introduction to Ultrasound Elective

-The purpose of this elective is for students to obtain more hands-on experience in ultrasound skills and to recognize pathologies frequently observed through ultrasound.
-There will be a series of 10-30 minute lectures followed by hands-on practice of techniques for that session using ultrasound machines and a few lecture-only sessions.
+MSCI 5408 MSCI 6408 Introduction to Ultrasound Elective The purpose of this elective is for students to obtain more hands-on experience in ultrasound skills and to recognize pathologies frequently observed through ultrasound.
+There will be a series of 10-30-minute lectures followed by hands-on practice of techniques for that session using ultrasound machines and a few lecture-only sessions.
 Lectures will be based on systems followed by procedures in the last two sessions.
-Students will be given the opportunity to shadow either a physician or ultrasound tech to experience when and how ultrasounds are used in a clinical setting.
-At the end of the elective, students will have greater experience and confidence in using ultrasounds in clinical settings.
+Students will be given the opportunity to shadow either a settings.